 En-route Game drive

-The Serengeti National Park stretches 14763 square km North to Kenya and bordering Lake Victoria to the West.
-On arrival at this one of a kind National Park you immediately continue with your game drive en-route to your accommodation.
-This is a great warm up for what is about to come during your time in this park of the vast plains.
+The Serengeti National Park stretches 14763 square km North of Kenya and borders Lake Victoria to the West.
+On arrival at this one of a kind National Park, you immediately continue with your game drive en route to your accommodation.
+This is a great warm-up for what is about to come during your time in this part of the vast plains.
 Most of the national park is open and grassy.
-Many visitors get most excited about spotting the wild cats here are many of lions in the Serengeti and you have a fair chance to see cheetahs, although they are difficult to spot.
-We recommend to actively help your ranger to search the area.
+Many visitors get most excited about spotting the wild cats there are many lions in the Serengeti and you have a fair chance to see cheetahs, although they are difficult to spot.
+We recommend actively helping your ranger search the area.
 Ultimately, when it comes to good sightings, the Serengeti rarely disappoints!